linste-zh/viinvara/ReadME.md

-# Viinvara
+# Vinvara
 cite as (APA 7): Steiner, Linda.
-(2025). *Viinvara* (Version 3.0) [Computer software].
-GitHub. https://linste-zh.github.io/viinvara/
+(2025). *Vinvara* (Version 3.0) [Computer software].
+GitHub. https://linste-zh.github.io/vinvara/

 ---

 ## The "video interval variable rater"

-Viinvara allows users to rate some variable on a scale while watching a local video file.
+Vinvara allows users to rate some variable on a scale while watching a local video file.
 The conditions are customisable and can be downloaded in the form of JSON files for convenience or remote experiments.
 Results are presented in an interactive graph and can be downloaded as a CSV or JPEG.

 ## Feedback and Error Reports